stlab/better-code/better-code/src/chapter-2-contracts.md

 ## Reasoning about correctness

 How can you know whether your program is correct?
-Validating correctness seldom requires an elaborate formal proof—usually the sort of everyday thinking that we do while programming suffices.
+Validating correctness seldom requires a formal proof—usually the everyday
+thinking we do while programming works fine.

 ```swift
 var names = [ "Sean", "Laura", "Dave", "Crusty" ]